mmozeiko/wcap/README.md

 You can choose in settings to capture only client area or full size of window - client area will not include title bar and borders for standard windows style.
 Recorded video size is determined by initial window size.

-Make sure your GPU drivers are updated if something is not working with hardware video encoding - by default hardware encoder is enabled, you can disable it in settings.
+By default hardware encoder is enabled, you can disable it in settings Make sure your GPU drivers are updated if something is not working with hardware video encoding.
 Then video will be encoded using [Microsoft Media Foundation H264][MSMFH264] software encoder.
 You might want to explicitly use software encoder on older GPU's as their hardware encoder quality is not great.

-Audio is captured using [WASAPI loopback recording][] and encoded using [Microsoft Media Foundation AAC][MSMFAAC] encoder, or undocumented Media Foundation FLAC encoder (it seems it always is present in Windows 10).
+Audio is captured using [WASAPI loopback recording][] and encoded using [Microsoft Media Foundation AAC][MSMFAAC] encoder, or undocumented Media Foundation FLAC encoder (it seems it always is present in Windows 10 and 11).

 Recorded mp4 file can be set to use fragmented mp4 format in settings (only for H264 codec).
 Fragmented mp4 file does not require "finalizing" it.
 Which means that in case application or GPU driver crashes or if you run out of disk space then